 Features of Rabindra Sarobar Lake

-- The park serves s the recreational area to the visitors and the surrounding area.
+- The park serves s a recreational area to the visitors and the surrounding area.

 - Different species of trees, some of which are 100 years old are found here.

-- Different migratory birds can be spotted in the winter season beside the lake.
+- Different migratory birds can be spotted in the winter season besides the lake.

 - The lake is home to lots of fish species.
 Fishing is not allowed in the lake.

-- There is an art gallery nearby known as the thakur-der-gallery means the gallery of the gods’ that houses some of the idols of Goddess Durga that won award in Durga Puja of Kolkata.
+- There is an art gallery nearby known as the Thakur-der-gallery means the gallery of the gods that houses some of the idols of Goddess Durga that won awards in Durga Puja of Kolkata.

-- There were osme cannons left beside the lake in the year1920 which is preserved by CIT for modification.
+- There were some cannons left beside the lake in the year1920 which is preserved by CIT for modification.
 People believe that these cannons were used by the last ruler of Bengal, Siraj-ud-Daulah.